Route: An extended version of this walk, which includes the Munros Beinn a' Chaorainn and Beinn Bhreac,

 is given on the previous page.
 No-one climbing Beinn Mheadhoin should omit

 the Munro top Stacan Dubha.
 It requires virtually no extra effort – perhaps 25m more ascent –

 but has wonderful views, particularly over Loch Avon and its surrounding mountains and cliffs.

-The summit stack or barn of Beinn Mheadhoin is straightforward to ascend.
+Except in strong winds, the summit stack or barn of Beinn Mheadhoin is straightforward to ascend.

 Just go round it until an easy route is found.

 If taking the western path up Glen Derry, you can start off up the wheeled vehicle track but take care to go right at the rather indistinct fork at NO04149379 for otherwise you will continue onto a rather boggy ATV track one or two hundred yards to the west of the walkers' path.
 However, note also (March 2019) that the upper bridge over the Derry Burn at NO03979577 is officially closed.
 It is described as dangerous, apparently because of flood damage to the eastern pier.

 The OS 1:25k map shows two enclosures without trees in Glen Derry.
 The surrounding deer fences have been removed and there are now mature scots pines there.

 North of these plantations, there is a potentially difficult ford of the Glas Allt Mor at NO03599869 where a bridge is surely needed.
 Otherwise, be aware that weather conditions such as high winds can make it dangerous to ascend the exposed summit barn of Beinn Mheadhoin.

 Evaluation: Stacan Dubha is arguably the best of all the Munro tops for views.
 Some of the above photographs were taken from there, and I would certainly ensure to include the top on every return visit to Beinn Mheadhoin.